open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 layout: center
 ---

-# Pick a project owner
+# Pick a project maintainer

 <!--
-The project owner will own the golder source version of the code, and the rest of the team will make contributions to the owners code base
+The project maintainer will own the golder source version of the code, and the rest of the team will make contributions to the maintainers code base
 -->

 ---

-# Why a project owner?
+# Why a project maintainer?

 - Git is a _distributed version control system_, each person has a full copy of the code and all history
 - Being distributed, anyone can send code to anyone